Estimating Gibbs free energies via isobaric-isothermal flows: Discussion

 To summarize our work, we have proposed a normalizing-flow model, which we call \ourmodel{}, that can be optimized to sample from the isobaric-isothermal ensemble.
 We have further presented experimental evidence to show that the \ourmodel{} can sample ice for system sizes of up to 512 particles with high accuracy without requiring ground-truth samples to train.
 All structural and energetic metrics considered in this work agree well with the MD baseline results, even without applying an explicit re-weighting step to unbias estimates.
 We further demonstrated that the \ourmodel{} can capture the relatively small Gibbs free energy differences between cubic and hexagonal ice accurately when used as a targeted free energy estimator.

-We find the agreement of the $NPT$-flow with MD to be of similar quality as the $NVT$-results presented in our previous work~\cite{Wirnsberger2022normalizing}, where the particle-only flow model was used for generating particle coordinates.
+We find the agreement of the $NPT$-flow with MD to be of similar quality as the $NVT$-results presented in Ref.~\cite{Wirnsberger2022normalizing}, where the particle-only flow model was used for generating particle coordinates.
 This suggests that generating the additional 6 shape parameters of the box distribution simultaneously does not complicate the learning task appreciably.
-Furthermore, the required hardware, training times and quality of results are all comparable with what we have reported previously for the canonical ensemble~\cite{Wirnsberger2022normalizing}.
+Furthermore, the required hardware, training times and quality of results are all comparable with what was reported previously for the canonical ensemble~\cite{Wirnsberger2022normalizing} and are summarized in \ifincludeappendix Appendix~\ref{app:hardware}\else the Appendix\fi.
 An interesting extension for future work would be to extend the $NPT$-flow to rigid bodies, such as explicit water, by combining our model with the model proposed by K\"{o}hler et al.~\cite{Kohler2023}.

-Finally, there are several limitations of our approach, one being that we currently assume a Gaussian-affine box distribution.
+There are several limitations of our approach, one being that we currently assume a Gaussian-affine box distribution.
 While this type of model is fully sufficient for the system under consideration, it is conceivable that other problems may require a more flexible description.
 Making this part more general, however, is a straightforward extension, as we can replace the affine flow with any standard non-affine one from the flow literature~\cite{Papamakarios2021, Kobyzev2021}.

 A more fundamental limitation is the restriction to relatively small system sizes.
-With the current model and training protocol, we obtain an effective sample size (ESS) of about 60\% for 64 particles, 10\% for 216 particles, but only 0.1\% for 512 particles.
-This rapid decay in approximation quality as dimensionality increases makes importance sampling challenging to apply.
-We note, however, that this limitation extends to the application of normalizing flow-based approaches to modelling atomic systems more generally, and addressing this shortcoming will require further innovations in the field.
+In particular, for the hexagonal 512-particle system, we obtain an ESS of only about 0.15\% (expressed as a percentage of the actual sample size) compared to an ESS of around 60\% for 64 particles (see Tab.~\ref{tab:observables}).
+This can be overcome with drawing enough samples, which is computationally efficient with a flow model, as sampling can be done in parallel.
+However, the rapid decay in the statistical efficiency of naive importance sampling as dimensionality increases makes scaling the approach to larger systems challenging.
+One option for pushing the dimensionality further would be to consider more sophisticated estimation methods than naive importance sampling, in particular multi-stage methods capable of working with flow models~\cite{Wirnsberger2020, Matthews2022, Rizzi2023, Arbel2021, Midgley2023}.
+Another avenue would be to improve the architecture and training methods of flow models further, but this would require further innovations in the field.